Why #DeleteUber is trending

 Trump issued a sweeping immigration order on Friday, banning travel from seven Muslim-majority countries.
 By Saturday afternoon, protests had sprung up at airports around the country, where more than 100 visa holders were in limbo after the executive order.

-In solidarity, the New York City Taxi Worker's Alliance called for a complete stop to pickups at JFK airport, where two Iraqis were being detained.
+In solidarity, the New York City Taxi Worker's Alliance called for a complete stop to pickups from 6 p.m. to 7 p.m. at JFK airport, where two Iraqis were being detained.

-Uber, however, said that it was suspending surge pricing from JFK -- effectively lowering the cost of a ride.
+At 7:30 p.m.
+Uber said that it was suspending surge pricing from JFK -- effectively lowering the cost of a ride.

 The backlash was swift. #DeleteUber started trending on Twitter, with people sharing photos of the "delete" screen on their phone and likening Uber's move to crossing the picket lines.